ukduw/se-app-deployment/day-1/README.md

     - Set of security credentials that you use to prove your identity when connecting to an instance
 - Encrypted - only with key pair can you "unscramble"/decrypt messages

+misc
+- Port 22 standard
+- SSH uses TCP protocol
+- Can set it so only certain IP addresses are allowed
+    - 0 in an IP address is a wildcard